m-ld/sustainable-web-apps/spec/index.md

 # introduction

-Goal: to encourage and support the development of Healthy Web Apps, defined by:
+Goal: to encourage and support the development of Sustainable Web Apps, defined
+by:

 - No lock-in
 - No attention theft